 While there are a lot of people far more qualified to give a coffee review than us, we know what we like: a nice, well-balanced cup of black coffee.
 And for instant coffee, we think we have pretty reasonable expectations.
 We don’t need our coffee to transport us on a spiritual journey.
 We just want a solid cup to get us going in the morning without a bunch of hassle.

-So we sat down and tried 10 different single serving instant coffee packets to see which one we’d bring along with us on our next backpacking trip.
+So we sat down and tried ten different single-serving instant coffee packets to see which one we’d bring along with us on our next backpacking trip.
 Here’s our report on the state of instant coffee.

-We tried all 10 instant coffees in a single sitting.
-We mixed each packet with roughly 8 ounces of nearly boiling water, stirred, and tasted.
+We tried all ten instant coffees in a single sitting.
+We mixed each packet with roughly eight ounces of nearly boiling water, stirred, and tasted.
 Between coffee tastings, we cleansed our palettes with unflavored seltzer water.

 Was this the most scientific way to conduct a taste test?
 Probably not.
 Could our rating be altered by the order in which we tried them?
 Absolutely.
 But this was the best we can offer in terms of first impressions.